dfarre/django-channel-tasks/sphinx/source/index.rst

 Django Channel Tasks
 ====================
 A background task runner using the `channels-redis` package, ready to be deployed with Nginx and `Nginx Unit <https://unit.nginx.org/howto/djangochannels/>`_.
+It features:

+  * A REST API allowing to run defined tasks and store the results in PostgreSQL.
+  * A simple implementation of asynchronous Django Admin tasks, scheduled through websocket.

 Dependency graph